This is our community.

 We offer the following undergraduate degrees:

-- BXA Intercollege Degree Program: A four-year interdisciplinary degree program between architecture and another college.
+BXA Intercollege Degree Program: A four-year interdisciplinary degree program between the School of Architecture and another college at CMU.
 (BXA degrees are not accredited professional degrees; therefore, they do not meet the educational requirement for professional architecture licensure.)

 Our admission process: an overview